Financial-Times/dotcom-reliability-kit/docs/support.md

 sure that FT.com, our iOS and Android apps and our Data Journalism work are available to our subscribers.

-Please contact us in [#cp-reliability on Slack](https://financialtimes.slack.com/archives/C02B89GEQHF) with any bug reports, feature ideas or requests for collaboration.
+Please contact us in [#cp-reliability on Slack](https://financialtimes.slack.com/archives/C02B89GEQHF) with any bug reports, feature ideas or requests for help.

+If you're experiencing an issue in production, message [#ft-next-support](https://financialtimes.slack.com/archives/C042NBBTM) and tag `@cp_reliability` so that we see it immediately.

 ### …to other teams at the FT